 Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

-The purpose of this policy is to ensure that HFT is utilized for IRP non-transplantation research only when scientifically justifiable, and in the least amount possible to achieve the scientific outcomes; and to ensure that the acquisition and use of HFT by the IRP complies with all applicable laws and HHS/NIH policies.
-Intramural researchers must provide detailed information proposing the use of HFT and receive approval, prior to commencing work.
+The purpose of this policy is to ensure that the use of HFT for non-transplantation research by the IRP complies with all applicable laws and HHS/NIH policies.
+Per NOT-OD-26-028, effective January 22nd, 2026, NIH funds are not permitted to be used for research using HFT from elective abortions.
+Though seldom used, HFT obtained from miscarriage or stillbirth is permitted for use in research using NIH funds.
+Intramural researchers must provide detailed information proposing the use of eligible HFT and receive approval prior to commencing work.

 Research on transplantation of HFT for therapeutic purposes requires additional intramural oversight because of additional statutory provisions addressing such research.
 Please contact the Office of Intramural Research if you are considering research in which HFT would be transplanted as part of clinical research.